open-blog-initiative/open-blog.dev/blog/contributing.md

 - **Can I use a Github organisation as an author?**

   Yes, of course.
 Submitter should be member of the organisation.

-- **How can I move my Medium content to Open Blog ?**

-  Like many authors, if you want to avoid your readers getting stuck behind a paywall, you can simply export your article in Markdown format with this [tool](https://www.npmjs.com/package/mediumexporter).

 - **Can my article be rejected ?**